rage/java-programming-fall-19/data/osa-8/3-rajapinta.md

 <!-- Lisää rajapinta ohjelmaasi.
 Rajapinta lisätään melkein samalla tavalla kuin luokka, <i>new Java class</i> sijaan valitaan <i>new Java interface</i>. -->
-Add the API to your program.
-Adding a new API is quite similar to adding a new class.
+Add the Interface to your program.
+Adding a new Interface is quite similar to adding a new class.
 Instead of selecting <i>new Java class</i> just select <i>new Java interface</i>.

 <!-- Tee rajapinnan toteuttavat luokat `Book` ja `CD`.
 Book saa konstruktorin parametreina bookn kirjoittajan (String), bookn nimen (String), ja bookn painon (double).
 CD-Levyn konstruktorin parametreina annetaan artisti (String), levyn nimi (String), ja julkaisuvuosi (int).
 Kaikkien CD-levyjen weight on 0.1 kg. -->
-Create classes `Book` and `CD`, which implement the API.
+Create classes `Book` and `CD`, which implement the Interface.
 Book has a constructor which  is given the author (String), name of the book (String), and the weight of the book (double) as parameters.
 CD has a constructor which is given the artist (String), name of the CD (String), and the publication year (int).
 The weight of all CDs is 0.1 kg.

 <!-- Muista toteuttaa luokilla myös rajapinta `Packable`.
 Luokkien tulee toimia seuraavasti: -->
-Remember to implement the API `Packable` in both of the classes.
+Remember to implement the Interface `Packable` in both of the classes.
 The classes must work as follows:

 ```java